-An automated and compact instrument that removes carbon black and small-particle size fillers from the sample before an analysis.
+An automated and compact instrument that filters carbon black and other small-particle fillers from polymer samples.

 The External Filtration System (EFS) is an automated device that eliminates carbon black, catalyst residue, fillers, additives, and other small-sized particles that are sometimes present in polyolefins and other polymer samples.

 The EFS transfers the solution through a disposable filter cartridge that removes any undesired particles.
 The whole process takes around two minutes, and the result is a clean sample that is ready to be injected into the analytical instrument.

 Thanks to its smart design, the solution only comes into contact with the filter.
 The filter is replaced after each use, leaving a clean system ready for the next filtration, and ensuring that no cross-contamination occurs.

 As the solvent circulates through an airtight circuit, the EFS does not let any vapors escape to the ambient, unlike the manual and traditional method using glass fiber filters, or the available semi-automated equipment from other providers.

 The process is fast and easy, and it minimizes user dedication to filtration tasks, which are usually tedious and require significant manpower amongst the daily tasks of all laboratories.